 4.1.
 CANDDi shall:

-4.1.1 taking into account the state of the art, the costs of implementation and the nature, scope, context and purpose of processing, as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, implement and maintain appropriate technical and organisational measures to ensure a level of security appropriate to the risk, including the risk of unauthorised or unlawful processing of Personal Data, and of accidental or unlawful loss, alteration, unauthorised disclosure or destruction of, or damage to, Personal Data; and
+4.1.1 taking into account the state of the art, the costs of implementation and the nature, scope, context and purpose of processing, as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, implement and maintain appropriate technical and organizational measures to ensure a level of security appropriate to the risk, including the risk of unauthorized or unlawful processing of Personal Data, and of accidental or unlawful loss, alteration, unauthorized disclosure or destruction of, or damage to, Personal Data; and

 4.1.2 notify the Client without undue delay after becoming aware of a Personal Data Breach, and upon the Client’s reasonable written request, provide the Client with all co-operation and assistance reasonably requested by the Client to enable the Client to notify the Personal Data Breach to the relevant supervisory authority and relevant Data Subject(s) (as applicable).